-Instructions for preparing Research Articles for initial submission [PDF]
+Instructions for preparing Research Articles or Research Resources for initial submission [PDF]

 Word Template for Research Submissions [Template]

-Instructions for preparing Research Articles at the revision stage [PDF]
+Instructions for preparing Research Articles or Research Resources at the revision stage [PDF]

 Online submission site for new submissions www.submit2SciSignal.org

-As of September 2008, Science Signaling publishes leading research papers related to the broad topic of signal transduction.
-Appropriate topics include any analysis of the mechanisms by which cellular functions are regulated in response to external or internal cues in both eukaryotic and prokaryotic cells.
+Science Signaling publishes leading research papers related to the broad topic of regulatory biology and cellular signal transduction.
+Appropriate studies range from molecular analysis to systems analysis of cellular and organismal regulatory biology.
+Studies may investigate individual signaling proteins, intracellular signal transduction cascades, communication and regulation between cells, or regulatory events related to organismal physiology.
+Appropriate topics include any analysis of the mechanisms by which cellular and organismal functions are regulated in response to external or internal cues in cultured cells, model organisms, or prokaryotic cells.
 The subject matter thus crosses the boundaries of traditional research areas, such as Cancer Biology, Cell Cycle Regulation, Cell Biology, Biochemistry, Development, Microbiology, Molecular Biology, Immunology, Neuroscience, Physiology and Medicine, Pharmacology, and Plant Biology.
-Papers should substantially refine current understanding of important signaling processes with priority given to those papers that provide new concepts and new understanding of biological signal transduction and that are likely to find application in multiple biological systems or in a diverse range of investigations.
+Papers should substantially refine current understanding of important signaling processes with priority given to those papers that provide new concepts and new understanding of biological regulation that is physiologically relevant and papers that are likely to be relevant to multiple biological systems or applicable in a diverse range of investigations.

-The goal is to publish papers that expand our knowledge of important signaling processes and mechanisms of cellular regulation.
-The target audience is the general cell signaling community, so instead of fitting papers into "immunology" or "neuroscience" pigeon holes, for example, we see the the Research Articles as immunology- or neuroscience-based signaling papers that are of interest not only to the immunologist or neuroscientist, but also to the broad signaling community.
+The goal is to publish papers that expand our knowledge of important signaling processes and mechanisms of biological regulation.
+Instead of fitting papers into "immunology" or "neuroscience" pigeon holes, for example, we see the the Research Articles and Research Resources as immunology- or neuroscience-based signaling papers that are of interest not only to the immunologist or neuroscientist, but also to the broader community of biological scientists.
 Because the audience is broad and diverse, papers should be presented so that they are accessible to those outside the direct area of study.

 Given the increasing blurred lines between the classical scientific disciplines, there is a need for a journal that can convey important findings between research groups with different backgrounds.
-Science Signaling seeks to fulfill this role, bridging the disciplines spanned by the cell signaling research community.
+Science Signaling seeks to fulfill this role, bridging the disciplines spanned by biological scientists.

 The review process for papers submitted directly to Science Signaling is highly selective.
-Papers are selected for publication in Science Signaling on the basis of their importance and broad interest to scientists engaged in the general area of cellular regulation as determined by the editors in consultation with the Board of Reviewing Editors and in-depth reviewers of papers.
-Papers describing further examples of known principles of biological signal transduction will be less favorably evaluated.
-For papers describing mathematical modeling of signaling pathways, those that are closely aligned with experimental analysis and that use models to generate predictions that are tested experimentally will be favored.
+Papers are selected for publication in Science Signaling on the basis of their importance and broad interest to scientists engaged in the general area of regulatory biology as determined by the editors in consultation with the Board of Reviewing Editors and in-depth reviewers of papers.
+Papers describing further examples of known principles of biological signal transduction or regulatory biology will be less favorably evaluated.
+For papers describing mathematical modeling of signaling events or networks, those that are closely aligned with experimental analysis and that use models to generate predictions that are tested experimentally will be favored.

 Papers submitted to Science, but not accepted for publication may, in some cases, be eligible for publication in Science Signaling.

-Research Articles are accompanied by short summaries written by the Science Signaling staff editors.
+Research Articles and Research Resources are accompanied by short summaries written by the Science Signaling staff editors.
 These can be accessed by either navigating to the Editors' Summaries section of the Literature part of the site or by choosing the Editor's Summary view from the article.